Seeing the forest for the carbon

 These field methods work well on a small scale, but to get a consistent global picture, researchers need a global tool.
 Satellite data provide this bigger picture.
 However, the task is not so straightforward.
 Kellndorfer said, “What we’re really trying to get at are measurements related to carbon.
 And no single sensor gives us the entire spectrum alone.”
 So Kellndorfer and his colleagues at WHRC are using three different satellites.

-To learn where forests exist versus non-forested land, Kellndorfer and WHRC researcher Alessandro Baccini used visual data from the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor on the Aqua and Terra satellites.
+To learn where forests exist versus non-forested land, Kellndorfer and WHRC researcher Alessandro Baccini used visual data from the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor on NASA's Aqua and Terra satellites.
 The MODIS data offer a continuous map of tree cover that spans a wide swath of tropical countries around the globe.
 WHRC researcher Scott Goetz said, “MODIS measures reflected radiation in the optical, visible and near-infrared, and mid-infrared ranges.
 It also provides an estimate of the canopy density.”

 To get a more detailed picture of the trees in the forest, they used lidar data from the Geoscience Laser Altimeter System (GLAS) instrument aboard the Ice, Cloud, and Land Elevation (ICESat) satellite.
 The lidar data provide a vertical profile of the forest structure, from trunk to treetop, allowing the researchers to determine the forest height and the complexity of its branch structure.
 Unlike MODIS, which supplies a continuous picture of tropical forest cover, the lidar data take only snapshots: circles 70 meters (230 feet) in diameter, separated by miles.
 However, the small snapshots give a unique picture of the forest structure.
 Goetz said, “The lidar penetrates the whole canopy all the way to the ground, and it is by far the best remote sensing tool we have to relate to biomass.”